JPuddefoot/chess-engine/Plan.md

 pawns/kings etc can shift bits left/right = moving a square

-Need to have a full board with every piece on
+Need to have a full board with every piece on - two boards with white/black

 #### Pawns